-Gila Collective Accepted to Santa Fe Art Institute 2016 – 2017 Water Rights Residency
+Gila Collective Participates in Santa Fe Art Institute 2016 – 2017 Water Rights Residency

-The Gila Collective was accepted to the Water Rights Residency Program of the Santa Fe Art Institute (SFAI) for 2016 – 2017.
+In August 2017, the Gila Collective participated in the Water Rights Residency Program of the Santa Fe Art Institute (SFAI) for 2016 – 2017.
 The four-person team, comprised of painter and video artist Peter Bill, new media artist Stephen Dirkes, potter and animator Kate Brown, and Gila Conservation Coalition executive director Allyson Siwik, will explore the idea of equity in our water systems.

 According to SFAI, the residency program “encourages creative minds to come together and examine the territory of Water Rights.
 Together, we will explore several questions: How do we describe and define the contested space around water?
 If water use is often parallel to culture, how can cultural activities result in greater models of equity in our water systems?
 How can diverse practices, from poetic to practical to political, create greater access to these and other parallel resources?”

 Responding to the Water Rights Residency theme, the Gila Collective’s project asks: if we were to give voice to the voiceless – rivers, non-human organisms, future generations, our cultural heritage, and disempowered indigenous and low-income communities – what would those voices tell us about water?
 The project intends to reconnect people to water as the source of life through an immersive video experience that uses all of the senses to engage participants in this exploration by questioning our relationship to water and encouraging us to move toward an equitable sharing of our scarce water resources.